rodrigomaruyama/data_science/dataAnalysisR/project/rpm_r_project_dsnd.md

 4. Alcohol
 5. Body

-Tannin is correlated with phenolic compounds and we don't have this variable in our dataset, and Body is a mix from all characteristics mentioned above.
-Then I will focusing on the following variables:
+Tannin is correlated with phenolic compounds however we don't have this variable in our dataset, and Body is a mix from all characteristics mentioned above.
+Then, I will focusing on the following variables:

 1. quality
 2. pH